JavaScriptJacksn/opinionated-news-social-media/README.md

     - DEBUG was set to False in Django settings
     - Disable collect static was removed

+## Credits

+- The Code Institue Codestar Blog walkthrough project for giving me a solid foundation to build upon.
+- Martina, my amazing mentor for helping me understand the requirements of the project and how to deal with the security issue at the start.
+- [Lucid](https://lucid.app/users/login) for the databse diagram tool.
+- And of course, Stack Overflow.

 ## Final Thoughts

 This project has really shown me the beauty of batteries-included frameworks like Django that connect front-end and back-end technologies so well.
 The sheer amount of processes abstracted behing simple classes and methods really made creating a Full Stack application straight forward (for the most part...).